3vot/3vot-cli/readme.md

 Most 3VOT Apps are Open Source and can be downloaded with one command.
 Use them as Tutorial, a Base Template or a really advanced starting point for your project.

 **Publish Apps for free in 3VOT Cloud**
-One Command to build and deploy production ready Apps, using 3VOT Cloud Free Tier that's already configured with CDN's, Cache and Analytics to handle millions of visits at top speeds.
-Easily deploy to S3 or embbed in CMS's or Web Pages.
+One Command to deploy production ready Apps, 3VOT is configured with CDN's, Cache and Analytics to handle millions of visits at top speeds.
+Easily deploy to 3VOT Cloud, your own 3VOT Cloud or your own servers.

 **3VOT is a production line of Apps, use it to learn or to empower your demaning App Development Teams**